Djokovic, Federer face tough tests to making finals

 Number two Federer, first all-time with 17 grand slam singles crowns, follows onto Arthur Ashe Stadium court for an all-Swiss semi-final against French Open champion Stan Wawrinka.

-It is a high calibre last four that promises to produce a compelling showdown in Sunday’s final.
+It is a high caliber last four that promises to produce a compelling showdown in Sunday’s final.

 Djokovic, beaten in the Roland Garros final by Wawrinka, has never lost to Cilic in 13 meetings, including the quarter-finals of the last two Wimbledons.
 But the 26-year-old Croat has felt the magic again in his return to Flushing Meadows.